Toews, Blackhawks end long losing drought in Philadelphia

 The Flyers had on their regular jerseys and all players skated during warmups for this one.
 The organization made headlines on Tuesday night when defenseman Ivan Provorov chose not to warm up in a Pride-themed jersey on a night in which the Flyers recognized the LGBTQ community.

-Provorov, a Russian Orthodox, cited his religious beliefs for his stance and coach John Tortorella defended him prior to Thursday’s game.
+Provorov, a Russian Orthodox, cited his religious beliefs for his stance and Tortorella defended him prior to Thursday's game.

 "Provy did nothing wrong," Tortorella said.
 "Just because you don't agree with his decision doesn't mean he did anything wrong."